 - Carefully disassemble the TF-20 to remove one of the floppy drives - the RHS unit (B) is recommended as it already has the resistors for the pull-ups installed on it.

-- Remove the four screws on the bottom
+- Remove the four screws on either sides of the unit

 - Pull the top cover off (pull upwards)